Heart on a Wall: Overview

 After Blondie's 1980 album Autoamerican, the band members took a break from both recording and touring as a group.
 The band's three principal songwriters, Deborah Harry, Chris Stein and Jimmy Destri instead recorded two solo projects: Harry, together with Stein, recording her debut solo album KooKoo with Chic's Bernard Edwards and Nile Rodgers, and Destri his first solo album.

 Heart on a Wall was produced by Michael Kamen, then regarded mainly as a film composer/arranger; Kamen also played keyboards and sang backup vocals.
 The album also featured numerous renowned musicians, including guitarists Carlos Alomar (David Bowie, Paul McCartney, Mick Jagger, Iggy Pop), Tommy Morrongiello (Bob Dylan, Blue Öyster Cult, Ian Hunter) and Earl Slick (Bowie, John Lennon, Yoko Ono), along with bassist John Siegler (Todd Rundgren's Utopia).
 In addition, the album features contributions from his Blondie bandmates, with Clem Burke providing drums, and Chris Stein and Debbie Harry performing in "guest appearance" roles.
 Destri himself, not limiting himself to his trademark keyboards, also performs guitar on the album.

 Heart on a Wall was released in the US, the UK and France (Chrysalis CHR-1368) as well as Australia and New Zealand (L-37774), West Germany (204 425-320) and the Netherlands (204 425).
 "Living In Your Heart" backed with "Don't Look Around" was also released as a 7" single in France (PB-8865).

-Any digital release of the album remains highly unlikely, as the original master tapes have been lost.
+Any digital release of the album remains highly unlikely since the original master tapes have been lost.